saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

-For this study, we use the [Women in Workforce](https://github.com/rfordatascience/tidytuesday/blob/master/data/2019/2019-03-05/readme.md) data which is historical data about womens’ earnings and employment status, specific occupation and earnings from 2013-2016, compiled from the [Bureau of Labor Statistics](https://www.bls.gov/) and the [Census Bureau](https://www.census.gov/).
-The data was provided in March 2019 as part of the [\#TidyTuesday](https://thomasmock.netlify.com/post/tidytuesday-a-weekly-social-data-project-in-r/) project to celebrate the Women’s History month.
+For this study, we use the [Women in Workforce](https://github.com/rfordatascience/tidytuesday/blob/master/data/2019/2019-03-05/readme.md) data which is historical data about women’s earnings and employment status, specific occupation, and earnings from 2013-2016, compiled from the [Bureau of Labor Statistics](https://www.bls.gov/) and the [Census Bureau](https://www.census.gov/).
+The data was provided in March 2019 as part of the [\#TidyTuesday](https://thomasmock.netlify.com/post/tidytuesday-a-weekly-social-data-project-in-r/) project to celebrate Women’s History Month.

 The entire data is spread into 3 files: **jobs\_gender.csv**, **earnings\_female.csv**, **employed\_gender.csv** and are described